-Why do we see different colors among transition elements?
+Why do we see different colours among transition elements?

 When they start bonding with other ligands, due to different symmetries of the d orbitals and the inductive effects of the ligands on the electrons, the d orbitals split apart and become non-degenerate.
 When an electron jumps from lower energy d orbital to higher energy d orbital, that is a d-d transition, the energy of excitation corresponds to the frequency of light absorbed.

 Thus, the energy required by the electrons for a change is provided by the light waves.The frequency of a light wave is observed to lie invisible range.
 The frequency of light absorbed depends on the nature of ligands.
-For example, if the electrons in an octahedral metal complex can absorb green light and get promoted from the dyz orbital to the dz2 orbital, the compound will reflect all the colors except green.
-Hence, the complementary color of green will be observed as the color of the compound.
+For example, if the electrons in an octahedral metal complex can absorb green light and get promoted from the dyz orbital to the dz2 orbital, the compound will reflect all the colours except green.
+Hence, the complementary colour of green will be observed as the colour of the compound.

-For detailed discussions on the color of transition elements, register with Byju’s and download our app.
+For detailed discussions on the colour of transition elements, register with BYJU’S and download our app.